 2. SURVEY DESIGN GETS EASIER WHEN YOU START FROM ESTABLISHED OPINIONS:

 The reason quantitative research is so often performed second is that it’s seeking to gather large-scale data on ideas and concepts—something that’s way easier to do once you’ve already taken steps to establish what those are.

 The causal arrow flows so favorably from qualitative to quantitative research because it acts almost like a natural conversation.
 A friend tells you something interesting, or particularly novel, and so you go home and Google it for the sake of additional information.

 In the same way, qualitative research like a focus group is used to build out greater theories, which quantitative research aims to validate through the collection and synthesis of data, such as is the case with the performance of a PR survey.

 Regardless of what sort of client you’re working with to produce market research, there are few things better than being able to paint a full picture.
 Though PR surveys are worthwhile and insightful when standing alone, the theoretical backing provided by the performance of a focus group is the number one way to take your end product to the next level.

 The performance of market research has an enormous number of potential avenues, we just think walking down this one makes total sense for gathering some serious information.
 Beyond the above mentioned characteristics, we at 4media have a unique capacity to turn even research of this magnitude around fairly quickly and very cost-effectively.

-If you’re interested in learning more about getting your client true tailored insights, look no further than 4media.
-Our dedicated teams of researchers in both quantitative and qualitativedisciplines can help you determine a path to absolute insight, all you have to do is ask.
+If you’re interested in learning more about getting your client truly tailored insights, look no further than 4media.
+Our dedicated teams of researchers in both quantitative and qualitative disciplines can help you determine a path to absolute insight, all you have to do is ask.